top of page

 Do you promptly make your bed each morning because you appreciate a neat sleeping area?

-Do you immediately wash your dishes after meals or snacks to maintain a clean, empty sink?
+Do you wash your dishes immediately after meals or snacks to maintain a clean and empty sink?

-Are you habitual about putting objects back in their rightful places to keep your home tidy?
+Do you habitually return objects to their rightful places to keep your home tidy?

-Do you value a clear desk and promptly return all items, including doing any filing, after their use?
+Do you value a clear desk and promptly return all items, including filing, after use?

 Upon returning home, do you store all belongings appropriately so you always know where to find them?